jbenavidez/go-bank-apis/README.md

 # Bank accounts management system APIs (wip):

-The following APIs can be use to implement a banking system on which admins are able to create customer, create accounts(checking|saving), and customer are able to deposit or withdraw X amount of money
+The following APIs can be used to implement a banking system on which admins can create customers, create accounts(checking|saving), and customers can deposit or withdraw X amount of money

 # Stack
 <ul>